C4RBON0/HashGeneratorCracker/README.md

 > [!NOTE]
 > I would like to improve it giving it a option to test the "same" hash into the different options
-> and see the speed difference.
+> and plot the speed difference.